| If you

 The pH value is a

 measure of the acidity of a soil and is based on a set of numbers

 ranging from 1 to 10 that are universally recognised

 scale.
-The number 7 has been given to a soil that is neutral,
+The number 7 has been given to a soil that is neutral, that is

-testing kits are easy to use and can be obtained from most garden shops or your plant
+easy to use and can be obtained from most garden shops or your plant

 nursery may even offer a free testing service.
 The following values are

 generally accepted as the degree of acidity.

 Acid Soil. pH 5.0 - 5.5 Plants for acid soil in

 this range include Parsley, Potato, Tomato, Sweet Potato, Maize,

 Millet, Oars, Tye, Radish, Azalea, Ferns, Iris, Orchids, Rhododendron,

-Camellia, Daphne and
+Camellia, Daphne and Boronia.

-Acid Soil. pH 5.5 - 6.0 Plants for a
+Moderately Acid Soil. pH 5.5 - 6.0 Plants for a

 moderately acid soil include Bean, Brussels Sprouts, Carrot, Choko,

 Endive, Kohl Rabi, Peanuts, Rhubarb, Soyabean, Crimson Clover, Aster,

 Begonia, Canna, Daffodil, Jonquil, Larkspur, Petunia, Primrose, Violet

 and most bulbs.